maxsitt/insect-detect-docs/docs/software/programming.md

 5. To avoid freezing of the pipeline, we will set `blocking=False` for the frames that are used as model input.
 6. All metadata that is necessary to successfully run the model on-device is extracted from the corresponding config .json file.
-However, you could also change your IoU or confidence threshold in this line for experimenting with different settings.
+However, you could also change your IoU or confidence threshold here for experimenting with different settings.
-7. More info on [`cv2.putText()`](https://www.geeksforgeeks.org/python-opencv-cv2-puttext-method/){target=_blank}
+7. More info about [`cv2.putText()`](https://www.geeksforgeeks.org/python-opencv-cv2-puttext-method/){target=_blank}
     to customize your output.